-In the event of a failing performance, and at the discretion of the Qualifying Exam Committee, the student will be advised of deficiencies and may be allowed to retake the Qualifying Exam.
-A student given the option to repeat the Qualifying Exam must do so within three to four months of the original exam, except in exceptional circumstances requiring exemption by the BCH Graduate Advisor.
+In the event of an unsatisfactory performance, and at the discretion of the Qualifying Exam Committee, the student will be advised of deficiencies and may be allowed to retake the Qualifying Exam (outcome 3 above).
+A student given the option to repeat the Qualifying Exam must do so by within three to four months of the original exam, except in exceptional circumstances requiring exemption by the BCH GSC Chair.
 At least one member of the student's original Qualifying Exam Committee must agree to serve on the subsequent exam committee.
-All three members may re-serve.
-The PI may request to the BCH Graduate Advisor that one or two members of the committee be replaced.
-A student who fails to pass the examination a second time must leave the graduate program by the end of the following long semester.
-A student who is not offered the option of re-examination must terminate work towards a Ph.D. and may not re-register in the BCH Program.
+All three members may reserve.
+The PI may request to the BCH GSC Chair for one or two members of the committee be replaced.
+A student who fails to pass the exam a second time must leave the graduate program by the end of the following long semester.
+A student who is not offered the option of a re-exam must terminate work towards a Ph.D. and may not re-register in the BCH Program.
 A student advised to take a terminal Master's degree may register only for those courses counted toward the Master's degree and must complete the courses within a year.